mycelium-com/secure-rng/README.md

 ### What hardware do I need to get this working?

-Intel AES-NI and Armv8 Cryptographic Extension are supported.
+* Intel AES-NI and Armv8 Cryptographic Extension are supported.
+* A software implementation is used if none of these are available for target platform.

 ### Limitations